MHSeals/mhseals_docker/README.md

 For manual installation instructions, visit the [Docker Engine installation guide](https://docs.docker.com/engine/install/).
 Be sure to follow all instructions in the [Linux post-install guide](https://docs.docker.com/engine/install/linux-postinstall/).

-### Windows or MacOS
+### Windows/MacOS

+> [!IMPORTANT]
+> If you are on Windows, please use the `wsl` branch of this repo for the appropriate instructions and configuration to run this container on WSL.

 This container hasn't been fully tested on a non-Linux OS, so you may experience issues.
-Please write a GitHub issue if you notice anything wrong.
-To install Docker, visit the latest [Docker Desktop release notes](https://docs.docker.com/desktop/release-notes/), then download and use the appropriate installer.
+Please write a GitHub issue if you notice anything wrong. **This container currently has no support for MacOS; however, if you would like to try it yourself, you may fork this repo and make the needed changes.**

-When you open this folder in VSCode, you should be prompted to install recommended extensions.
-Select the option to install them, so you can use the Dev Containers extension to speed up your workflow.

 ## ROS2 SLAM Autonomous Navigation with SLAM Toolbox and Nav2